The 11 Most Impressive Drug Smuggling Attempts

 Apparently cocaine hydrochloride poured onto fabric can account for around 14% of its total weight, and keep about 89% of its purity!
 These particular clothes were identified as suspicious after being put under filtered light.

-If you’re blown away by these smugglers’ creativity, apparently that kind of thing happens pretty often: a Bulgarian traveler at the Rafik Hariri International Airport (Lebanon) was caught with approximately 40 kilograms of cocaine soaked in clothes, a woman from the Philippines tried to smuggle 115 kilograms of cocaine soaked into 23 shirts , and an Australian in Dubai was found with 3.4 kilograms.
+If you’re blown away by these smugglers’ creativity, apparently that kind of thing happens pretty often: a Bulgarian traveller at the Rafik Hariri International Airport (Lebanon) was caught with approximately 40 kilograms of cocaine soaked in clothes, a woman from the Philippines tried to smuggle 115 kilograms of cocaine soaked into 23 shirts , and an Australian in Dubai was found with 3.4 kilograms.

 5. Cocaine Jesus: